 FREINEM Workshop, „Selbstreflexion: Ethische Verantwortung und Öffentlichkeitswirksamkeit in der Migrationsforschung“, 12th June 2017

 7th European Conference on African Studies ECAS 2017

-- Panel: “The Role of Networks in Rural-Urban-Transnational Encounters: The Mobility of People, Ideas and Spaces”
+- Panel: “The Role of Networks in Rural-Urban-Transnational Encounters: The Mobility of People, Ideas and Spaces (link is external)”

 Transregional Migration, Mobility and Forced Displacement: Moving Beyond Methodological Nationalism; Annual Conference of CrossArea Verein, 9 -10th November

 Armed Conflict in Africa: Legal and Political Measures for Protecting Displaced People and Preventing Forced Migration; 44th African Law Association Annual Conference, 10th -11th November 2017